Eurocar: Production

 The plant production lines are supplied with the world's leading manufacturer's equipment, e.g. Transsystem (Poland), Chropynska Strojirna (Czech Republic), EISENMANN (Germany), and others.
 Eurocar facilities include a number of technological innovations, software, and personnel ensuring production process flexibility and providing technical solutions being unique for Ukraine.

 The cars are assembled on a standard production line with a total length of 538 meters.
 Car assembly is carried out on a conveyor line involving a production method similar to the one applicable by Škoda Auto a.s.

 The welding and painting shops SOP started in 2011 allowing the plant to reach a new level of technology for the full-scale industrial production of passenger cars meeting all international quality standards.

-During the period 2002-2020, the plant's production output has amounted to 194.3 thousand passenger cars (including 177.8 thousand Škoda cars) (by January 1, 2021).
+During the period 2002–2020, the plant's production output has amounted to 194.3 thousand passenger cars (including 177.8 thousand Škoda cars) (by January 1, 2021).

 Product quality

-The company's strategy is aimed at exceptional attention to product quality ensuring high standards of safety and labor protection, as well as openness, and care for consumers.

 In 2003, the quality control system of the Eurocar plant was certified for compliance with the international standard ISO 9001:2000.

 In 2009, 2012, 2015, and 2018, the company has successfully confirmed its compliance with ISO 9001:2008.

 Certification audits and confirmations are conducted by the Prague representative office of TUV NORD CERT GmbH (Germany).
 Eurocar confirms the validity of the enterprise quality control management application with respective certificate on the annular basis.

 In October 2009, Eurocar successfully participated in the OHSAS 18001:2007 certification, which validates the use of a modern and efficient labor protection system at the enterprise meeting the highest international requirements.
 An independent audit confirmed that all production operations are performed with modern technical equipment and tools satisfying European and Ukrainian quality, labor protection, and safety standards.
 The certificate was verified in 2012, 2015, and 2018.

 The company's personnel working on production sites have received special training in Czech Republic at Škoda Auto a.s. enterprises.
 Since 2008, educational and methodological department for personnel training has been established and has operated, it provides training, performance evaluation, advanced training of personnel, an audit of workplaces, and working conditions.